dytlgozj/WebtoonAlarm/README.md

 ## Open Source License

-* MIT License
+* MIT License : Use free, but mark this license when you copy this in important part. and writer doesn't have any responsibility.

 ## Purpose

+* To notice the aimed webtoon update in Naver.

+### Directing point

-* To notice the aimed webtoon update.
+* To notice the aimed webtoon update in all platform webtoon

 ## Used Language